Which city is cheaper, Malaga or Mykonos?

 Mykonos is fantastic couple's destination with fun and romantic activities.
 Couples who enjoy beautiful coastal settings with a great party scene will love a vacation or honeymoon to this Greek island.

-Malaga makes for a fun place to visit for a couple.
+Malaga is a good Greek island for couples to visit.
 It has a beautiful coastline and a rich history that makes it unique.

 Both Mykonos and Malaga offer public transit options.